MattR2718/BoidsProjection/Development.md

 Currently all points are being drawn from the top left however, I want the center of the screen to be the origin.
 This means I have to add an offset to the draw function of half the width and half the height.

-Implementing the offset moves the points to the center of the screen however, the check to make sure nothing is being drawn offscreen and therefore out of the range of the array only works for drawing from top left.
+Implementing the offset moves the points to the center of the screen however, the check to make sure nothing is being drawn offscreen and therefore out of the range of the array only works for drawing from top left

 ![Center Drawn Cutoff](imgs/offsetCutoff.JPG)